whblondeau/gyre/finding_flotsam.md

 The sailors were a mixed lot: Paritids and Antarctic sailors.
 And there were some that were of a kind that Eastwind recognized as Bhalong: heavy, muscular women of paler skin, with an air of menace and violence.
 They came from the ports on the western coast of Osz.
 Eastwind knew something of Bhalong customs and culture, and had in fact encountered them before.
 She didn’t like them much, but respected them as fighters.

-The Ragfin, though: the Ragfin showed itself increasingly unpleasant.
+The _Ragfin_, though: the _Ragfin_ showed itself increasingly unpleasant.
 Trim and squared away, but not a good ship to be rescued by.

 Clamped to the weather bulkheads were strange old wood and metal spars, which Eastwind gradually recognized as antique harpoons and lances from the Antarctic whaling trade.
 Killing cetaceans in their last refugia was a blasphemy to the Paritid religion and temperament.

 The Captain kept a Slink, a low-slung biomix of lizard and wildcat, in a cage on the stern deck.
 Slinks were banned on all but the worst of ships.

 The worst of it was the withered carcass of a Passage Bird atop the foremast, beak gaping to the sky, tattered wings stretched wide.
 It had apparently been nailed up there while still alive.
 Not only was this an evidence of a very dark Working, it made it certain that no other Passage Bird would ever guide them to their destination.
-Was the Ragfin a wandering ship out of legend, doomed to sail the Gyres of Ocean until every sailor aboard was a walking dead woman?
+Was the _Ragfin_ a wandering ship out of legend, doomed to sail the Gyres of Ocean until every sailor aboard was a walking dead woman?

                     \#